-GENERAL COMMENTARY Histamine : Diamine Oxidase (DAO)
+GENERAL COMMENTARY Histamine: Diamine Oxidase (DAO)

 The comments provided here are for educational purposes only.
 The results in this report should not be interpreted as diagnostic, nor should they be viewed as treatment recommendations.
 Those decisions are the responsibility of the health care professional.
-Moreover, the reference range represents a quintile distribution, each quintile being 20 % of a population determined from archival data (see below).
+Moreover, the reference ranges shown in this report are derived from a normal distribution of results, that encompass 95% of randomly selected individuals in a population (see below).